gauthierlerouzic/trade-ogre-trader/README.md

 # trade-ogre-trader

+Fork from JonPizza.

+JanPizza words :

-This is a crypto trading bot that uses the Trade Ogre exchange to place orders and data from Binanace.
+"This is a crypto trading bot that uses the Trade Ogre exchange to place orders and data from Binanace.

 SETUP: